 Birds of the Tundra

-The tundra wetlands areas can be extremely productive under the brief summer, which draws many migratory birds and waterfowl to feed and raise their young.
+The tundra wetlands areas can be highly productive under the brief summer, which draws many migratory birds and waterfowl to feed and raise their young.